Will-Marco/paint-app/README.md

-I tryed to making Paint Application
+I tried to create a Paint application